-- Transport costs : the expenses involved in moving products or assets to a different place, which are often passed on to consumers. - Transport costs in any case depend on weight (may be volume) and distance. - If there is proportional dependence of transport costs on weight then it make sense to speak about costs per ton.
-Such dependence seems to be realistic and will be assumed further on always. - Transport costs come as fixed (infrastructure) and variable (operating) costs.
+- Transport costs: the expenses involved in moving products or assets to a different place, which are often passed on to consumers. - Transport costs C in any case depend on weight q (may be volume) and distance k.
+We write C(q, k). - If there is proportional dependence of transport costs on weight, so C(q, k) = C(1, k)q, then it make sense to speak about transport costs per ton C(1, k).
+Note that proportional dependence implies that C(0, k) = 0.
+Further we always suppose this situation. - Transport costs per ton come as terminal i.e. C(1,0), and operating costs, i.e. C(1, k) - C(1, 0).
+So terminal (operating) costs are fixed (variable) costs.
 Fixed costs are relatively low for trucks and relatively high for trains.
 (This makes that trucks are interesting for short-distance transport and trains for long-distance transport.)